ziyouguodu/learngit/readme.txt

 #!/bin/bash
-echo "Git is aversion control system"
-Git is free software
+echo "Git is a distributed aversion control system" Git is free software